near-examples/rust-fungible-token/README-Gitpod.md

 ```bash
 cargo test --package fungible-token -- --nocapture
 ```

+Now that you've seen this working in Gitpod, feel free to clone this repository and use it as a starting point for your own project.

 ## Notes
  - The maximum balance value is limited by U128 (2**128 - 1).